-(1) Upon receipt of a timely protest, procurement staff shall review all the submitted materials and create and retain a written record of their review.
-Not later than ten (10) days after receipt of the protest, procurement staff shall respond in writing to the protest and to each material issue raised in the protest.
-(2) In the event of a timely protest, procurement staff shall not proceed with the solicitation or award of the contract until all administrative remedies have been exhausted unless the City Manager determines that the award of a contract without delay is necessary to protect substantial interests of the City.

-(3) Procurement staff may elect, but are not obligated, to attempt to resolve the protest with the affected parties.
-"Resolution" means the formal withdrawal of a protest by the protestor, or written acknowledgement of protest resolution signed by the City and the protestor.

-(4) If procurement staff attempts resolution, protestors shall be notified in writing of the date on which their matters shall be considered and shall be afforded an opportunity to present evidence for consideration to the City and such technical or other staff as the City deems necessary.

-(5) Procurement staff shall make a formal decision ("protest determination") to deny or uphold the protest and shall notify the protestor of that decision by mail, email or fax.
-The decision notification shall include a statement that the protestor has the right to appeal the protest determination to the City Council within three business days of the decision notification.

-(6) The award of contract shall be deferred until completion of the protest procedure provided that if award of the contract is by the City Council, the protest determination may be made by the City Council concurrent with the decision to award the contract.
-The protestor shall be given at least five days written notice of the date of the City Council meeting to consider the award and the right to appear and be heard, but no further appeal rights.
+- (1) Upon receipt of a timely protest, procurement staff shall review all the submitted materials and create and retain a written record of their review.
+Not later than ten (10) days after receipt of the protest, procurement staff shall respond in writing to the protest and to each material issue raised in the protest. - (2) In the event of a timely protest, procurement staff shall not proceed with the solicitation or award of the contract until all administrative remedies have been exhausted or unless the City Manager determines that the award of a contract without delay is necessary to protect substantial interests of the City. - (3) Procurement staff may elect, but are not obligated, to attempt to resolve the protest with the affected parties.
+"Resolution" means the formal withdrawal of a protest by the protestor, or written acknowledgement of protest resolution signed by the City and the protestor. - (4) If procurement staff attempts resolution, protestors shall be notified in writing of the date on which their matters shall be considered and shall be afforded an opportunity to present evidence for consideration to the City and such technical or other staff as the City deems necessary. - (5) Procurement staff shall make a formal decision ("protest determination") to deny or uphold the protest and shall notify the protestor of that decision by mail, email or fax.
+The decision notification shall include a statement that the protestor has the right to appeal the protest determination to the City Council within three (3) business days of the decision notification. - (6) The award of contract shall be deferred until completion of the protest procedure provided that if award of the contract is by the City Council, the protest determination may be made by the City Council concurrent with the decision to award the contract.
+The protestor shall be given at least five (5) days' written notice of the date of the City Council meeting to consider the award and the right to appear and be heard, but no further appeal rights.

-Section 2614.
-Disposition of Surplus Property.
+2614 Disposition of Surplus Property.

-(a) All City departments shall submit to the Purchasing Manager, at such times and in such form as the Purchasing Manager shall prescribe, reports showing all surplus property which is no longer needed or which has become obsolete or worn out.

-(b) The Purchasing Manager may dispose of surplus property by the following methods:

-- (1) Competitive bidding under Section 2614(d); - (2) Public auction under Section 2614(e);
+- (a) All City departments shall submit to the Purchasing Manager, at such times and in such form as the Purchasing Manager shall prescribe, reports showing all Surplus Property which is no longer needed or which has become obsolete or worn out. - (b) The Purchasing Manager may dispose of Surplus Property by the following methods: - (1) Competitive bidding under subsection (c) of this Section; - (2) Public auction under subsection (d) of this Section; - (3) Other methods of disposition under Section 2614(e); provided, that the Purchasing Manager determines that competitive bidding or auctioning of such Surplus

-(3) Other methods of disposition under Section 2614(f), provided that the Purchasing Manager determines that competitive bidding or auctioning of such surplus property is infeasible, has not resulted in sale of such surplus property, or will result in minimal return to the City.
+Property is infeasible, has not resulted in sale of such Surplus Property, or will result in minimal return to the City.